FAIR-Chem/fairchem/docs/core/inorganic_materials.md

         c. type OMat24 in the Repositories permissions field
         d.
 Click create token
         e.
 Type the token into the CLI, or alternatively you can run `huggingface-cli login --token YOUR_TOKEN_HERE`.
 You can also set the environment variable `HF_TOKEN=YOUR_TOKEN_HERE` if that's more convenient.
+3. Set up quacc to use your favorite workflow tool (dask, prefect, etc) by setting your [quacc configuration](https://quantum-accelerators.github.io/quacc/user/basics/wflow_overview.html#__tabbed_1_4).
+    a.
+Tip: If you just want to run like this tutorial is, write a simple file with `WORKFLOW_ENGINE: null` in `~/.quacc.yaml`.
+This is by far the easiest way to get started if you don't want to worry about parallelization/etc

 ## Example of a simple relaxation